deel-ai/oodeel/README.md

 ### On the core library

-* Think thoroughtly about the structure of abstract classes and the current functions.
+* Think thoroughly about the structure of abstract classes and the current functions.
 Think about the workflow.
-Is it ok like this ?
+Is it ok like this?
-* How / should we include post hoc methods that use extra data ? (e.g. outlier exposure that uses some OOD data.)
+* How / should we include post hoc methods that use extra data? (e.g. outlier exposure that uses some OOD data.)
 * Include unit tests
 * Add type on function signatures
+* Tensorflow ?
+Pytorch ?
+(Jax ?)
+Use Eagerpy ?(seems difficult since methods are applied on models, and datasets will probably be managed by a data loader from tf or pytorch.)
-* Check for memory optimization : currently some keras model are dynamically created which is prone to memory leak I think.
+* Check for memory optimization: currently some keras model are dynamically created, which is prone to memory leaks, I think.
-* Use tf dataset for managing datasets
+* Use tf dataset or torchvision for managing datasets
 * Manage checkpointing for Single dataset expe, to avoid having to retrain a model from scratch when possible.

-### Further developement
+### Further development

 * Add new baselines
 * Add new metrics
 * Add new datasets
 * Add new training scripts (for other backbones like Resnet)
-* Weights storage system ?
+* Weights storage system?
-* Automatic threshold selection ? (exploratory)
+* Automatic threshold selection? (exploratory)